sgotzler/ENGL-257/_posts/2023-01-09-video-essays.markdown

 All students will submit a formal progress report for their video essay projects by Friday, April 14th.

-Proposals should be assembled as a single document (either PDF or word document) and must contain each of the following elements:
+Progress Reports should be assembled as a single document (either PDF or word document) and must contain each of the following elements:

 1. **Bibliography -** A complete bibliography of all works cited (primary and secondary) in the video essay, formatted according to MLA style.